cryssoft/cdag_play/README.md

 It needs to be run as root to capture everything.
 It tries to avoid parts of the file system tree that cause issues even when run as root.

+NOTE:  data-k-eq.csv has the same graph but sets all edges to a cost/weight/length of 1 to see how things work for a shortest-path case instead of a least-cost case.
+It seems to work fine.

+NOTE:  This algorithm depends on having one vertex in the graph with no in-coming edges as the "origin" or starting vertex.
+Doubling up every edge to turn a directed graph into an undirected graph won't work (yet).